All About Carob

-Odds are that at some point, you’ve crossed paths with carob and wondered how carob is different from chocolate.
+At some point, you’ve likely crossed paths with carob and wondered how carob is different from chocolate.
 Whether you spotted a bag of carob chips nestled among baking add-ins in your local health food store or found a can of carob powder perched alongside the dry ingredients, you probably noticed that it looked a heck of a lot like chocolate.

-Carob certainly is a dead-ringer for chocolate when processed into powder or chips and packaged just like our favorite cacao products – but how do the two really compare?
+How do the two really compare?
 Does carob taste like chocolate?
 Is it really a healthier option?
-How is carob different from chocolate, and – perhaps most importantly – how should we use it?
+How is carob different from chocolate, and (perhaps most importantly) how should we use it?

 What is Carob?